DamageStudios/ringmaster/docs/Overview.md

 * Discussion around the changes
 * Developer Reputation System

-Each of the above 4 metrics should be used assign a overall score to the release with no single metric accounting for more than 35% of the overall score.
+Each of the above 4 metrics should be used to assign a overall score to the release with no single metric accounting for more than 35% of the overall score.

 ### Size of diff
 How big the diff is.
 The larger the diff is in terms of the number of changed files and the number of additions/deletions the riskier the release should be scored.